United States involvement in regime change: 1994–1995: Haiti

-After a right-wing military junta took over Haiti in 1991 in a coup, the U.S. initially had good relations with them.
-George H. W. Bush's administration supported the right wing junta; however, after the 1992 U.S. general election Bill Clinton came to power.
+After a right-wing military junta took over Haiti in 1991 in a coup, the U.S. initially had good relations with the new government.
+George H. W. Bush's administration supported the right wing junta.
+However, after the 1992 U.S. general election Bill Clinton came to power.
 Clinton was supportive of returning Jean-Bertrand Aristide to power, and his administration was active for the return of democracy to Haiti.
 This culminated in United Nations Security Council Resolution 940, which authorized the United States to lead an invasion of Haiti and restore Aristide to power.
-A diplomatic effort was led by former U.S. president Jimmy Carter.
-Then the U.S. gave the Haitian government an ultimatum: either the dictator of Haiti, Raoul Cedras, retire peacefully and let Aristide come back to power, or be invaded and forced out.
+A diplomatic effort was led by former U.S. president Jimmy Carter and former Chairman of the Joint Chiefs of Staff Colin Powell.
+The U.S. gave the Haitian government an ultimatum: either the dictator of Haiti, Raoul Cédras, retire peacefully and let Aristide come back to power, or be invaded and forced out.
 Cedras capitulated; however, he did not immediately disband the armed forces.
 Protesters fought the military and police.
 The U.S. sent in the military to stop the violence, and soon it was quelled.
 Aristide returned to lead the country in October 1994.
-Clinton and him presided over ceremonies and Operation Uphold Democracy officially ended on March 31, 1995.
+Clinton and Aristide presided over ceremonies and Operation Uphold Democracy officially ended on March 31, 1995.